 Depending on how much design work will be required, the contractor you work with should be able to provide you with the most reliable price for remodeling your Philadelphia porch.
 If you have more design work to do, the contractor may need to see your plans first.
 You can calculate your own rough estimate by studying the average costs for some of these common porch renovations.

 Enclosing a porch will require design work and will also require a zoning permit.
 In Philadelphia and nearby towns, you are unlikely to be allowed to easily create indoor living space from an existing outdoor porch.
 It may be more easily done at the rear of the house, but check with the zoning board before you dream too far and be prepared for a high cost with a full foundation and no real benefits earned from your existing porch or deck structure.
-You should assume $300 -$500 per square foot which would calculate to $50,000 for a 10x10 porch ‘conversion’ (otherwise known as an addition).
-This investment would assume all typical interior finishes.
+You should assume $200 -$700 per square foot which would calculate to $20,000 to $70,000 for a quality 10x10 porch ‘conversion’ (otherwise known as an addition).
+This investment varies depending on existing conditions and design but does assume typical interior finishes.

-If you want to substantially replace or rebuild your porch, you should assume a cost between $10,000 to $30,000 for a porch using stock components; about $20,000 to $40,000 for more custom components, and $30,000 to $50,000 for a historic porch - including custom fabricated architectural millwork.
+If you want to substantially replace or rebuild your porch, you should assume a cost between $20,000 to $30,000 for a porch using largely stock components; about $30,000 to $50,000 for a mix of stock and custom components, and $50,000 to $90,000 for a completely new historic porch with custom elements - such as custom made architectural millwork.
 You should also look into a unique porch design contract for your Philadelphia home.

-A quality installation cost for replacing the walking surface (porch deck) on a typical 8x16 porch, including paint or stain, tends to cost between $3,500 and $6,000 based on the type of decking selected, the related work.
+A quality installation cost for replacing the walking surface (porch deck) on a typical 10x10 porch, including paint or stain, tends to cost between $6,000 and $12,000 depending on the type of decking selected, the related work.
 Do the railings or columns need to be removed and reinstalled?
 Is the joist structure beneath the porch deck in good, level condition?

 If you want to go rogue and use decking material for your porch, you wouldn’t be the first.
 Typical decking applied to a traditional porch will negatively impact the classic feel of a historic wood deck so you may lose some curbside value (resale value could be impacted too).
 Depending on your porch flooring conditions you can explore these deck material options, but be sure to have samples and consult an installation specialist (not just a handyman).